CrosswalkEcosystem/TRAXR/README.md

 ---

 TRAXR is an intelligence and risk-assessment layer for XRPL liquidity.
+All metrics are derived directly from XRPL on-ledger data and expressed in XRPL-native units unless explicitly noted otherwise.
 It evaluates AMM pools, trustlines, issuers, and market behavior to generate a unified TRAXR Safety Score (0–100 → 0–6 Nodes).
 The scoring model is modular, versioned, and designed to evolve as TRAXR’s